saniyawanjari/Lensora/README.md

 # 👥 Team

-Developed during a hackathon as a collaborative project focused on innovation, AI integration, and practical problem solvi
+Developed during a hackathon as a collaborative project focused on innovation, AI integration, and practical problem solving.